First Time User? Enroll now.

 The timing of surgery depends on an assessment of the feasibility and morbidity of surgery.
 If the initial operation fails to achieve pathologically negative tissue margins or if the initial surgery was done without the knowledge that cancer was present, a re-excision of the affected area is performed to obtain clear, but not necessarily wide, margins.[2,3,4,5] This surgical tenet is true even if no mass is detected by magnetic resonance imaging after initial surgery.; [Level of evidence: 3iiA]

-Regional lymph node metastases at diagnosis are unusual and are most often seen in patients with epithelioid and clear cell sarcomas.[8,9] Various institutional series have demonstrated the feasibility and effectiveness of sentinel node biopsy as a staging procedure in pediatric patients with soft tissue sarcomas.[10,11,12,13,14,15]
+Regional lymph node metastases at diagnosis are unusual and are most often seen in patients with epithelioid and clear cell sarcomas.[8,9] Sentinel lymph node biopsy as a staging procedure in soft tissue sarcoma remains controversial.
+However, in adults with clear cell sarcoma and epithelioid sarcoma, it may help in the management of selected cases.
+There is insufficient data to support the use of sentinel lymph node biopsy in the management of pediatric patients with other nonrhabdomyosarcoma soft tissue sarcoma.[10,11,12,13,14,15]

 Considerations for radiation therapy are based on the potential for surgery, with or without chemotherapy, to obtain local control without loss of critical organs or significant functional, cosmetic, or psychological impairment.
 This will vary according to the following:

 Radiation therapy can be given preoperatively or postoperatively.
 It can also be used as definitive therapy in rare situations in which surgical resection is not performed.
 Radiation field size and dose will be based on patient and tumor variables and the surgical procedure.
 Radiation therapy was associated with improved OS compared with surgery alone when delivered preoperatively or postoperatively.